Final report for ONC24-148

 Project Outcomes

-Expanding knowledge and adoption of cover crops will help farmers provided better environmental stewardship of their land and protect natural resources in the long term.
-This is beneficial economically, as it reduces their reliance on expensive inputs.
-There are further economic benefits with the cultural cash crops we have introduced because they can have a dual role of protecting/improving soil health while still providing income.
-Further, farmers are able to build their networks in the project, reducing feelings of isolation and improving their skills.
+As a result of both the educational and research components of this project, farmers expanded knowledge and participated in adoption of cover cropping practices.
+This will benefit farmers in the long term, providing experience and adding tools to their toolbox to better steward land and protect natural resources.
+This is additionally beneficial economically, as it reduces their reliance on expensive inputs.
+Further, farmers were able to build their networks during the project, reducing feelings of isolation and improving their skills.
 They have gained a connection to a land-grant university researcher who can be a resource as they continue to improve their farming practices.
 We've also been able to value the unique expertise and perspective our farmers have to offer as they are familiar with these cultural crops and can be a resource to others looking to expand their planting repertoire to improving the sustainability of their farm businesses.
+Outside of our group of farmers, this project provided our staff an excellent opportunity to work alongside Dr. Basche, a very skilled and experienced educator, observing teaching strategies and participating in learning activities.
+This experience and collaboration allowed staff to learn and helped provide insight on how to improve their own skills as educators.